Dorothy Mae Byrd Rhodes Cruel -- Orangeburg

-Arrangements are incomplete and will be announced later by Simmons Funeral Home and Crematory of Orangeburg
+Visitation will be held from 2 to 6 p.m.
+Thursday, July 7, at Simmons Funeral Home and Crematory of Orangeburg.

-Family and friends may visit at the residence of her daughter and son-in-law, Josephine and Calvin Keller, 145 Bair Road, St. Matthews, between the hours of 3 and 7 p.m. daily; a mask is required when visiting the residence.
+Family and friends may visit at the residence of her daughter and son-in-law, Josephine and Calvin Keller, 145 Bair Road, St. Matthews, between the hours of 3 and 7 p.m. daily.
+A mask is required during visitation.

 Please follow all COVID-19 precautions.